Siege of Ichijōdani Castle

 The 1573 siege of Ichijōdani Castle (一乗谷城の戦い, Ichijōdani-jō no Tatakai) was undertaken by Oda Nobunaga, a powerful warlord (daimyō) of Japan's Sengoku period.
 It was one of several actions taken in a series of campaigns against the Asakura and Azai clans, which opposed his growing power.

 Ichijōdani Castle, the castle home of Asakura Yoshikage, was one of several lavishly furnished castles which can be said to typify the Azuchi-Momoyama period.
 Excavations and research at the ruins of the castle have revealed that, much like Toyotomi Hideyoshi's castle at Fushimi, Ichijōdani was a luxury home with a library, garden, and elegantly decorated rooms.

 Prelude

 Nobunaga led an army of 30,000 soldiers, departing from Gifu Castle to invade Ōmi Province.
 Nobunaga marched to Odani Castle to surrounding and besieged the castle, which was held by Azai Nagamasa.

-In the mean time, Asakura Yoshikage, leading a 20,000 forces to relieve and reinforce the Azai garrison.
+In the meantime, Asakura Yoshikage, leading 20,000 forces to relieve and reinforce the Azai garrison.
 However, Oda forces turn around and Yoshikage came under attack by Nobunaga's army, later he sought refuge in Hikida Castle, and came under siege at Hikida by Oda forces.
 Hikida castle fell on August 10, and Asakura fled back to his home province of Echizen.